Spring Back to the articles list | Back to browse issues page

 XML Persian Abstract Print

-1- Department of Management, Faculty of Economics and Management, Lorestan University, Khoramabad, Iran , arefnezhad.m@lu.ac.ir
+1- Department of Public Administration, Faculty of Management and Economics, Lorestan University, Khoramabad, Iran. , arefnezhad.m@lu.ac.ir

-2- Department of Management, Faculty of Economics and Management, Lorestan University, Khoramabad, Iran
+2- Department of Public Administration, Faculty of Management and Economics, Lorestan University, Khoramabad, Iran.

 Type of Study: Research | Subject: Development Process